dongheenam/dongheenam.info/content/posts/2022/recursive-menu.md

 {{% /details %}}

-[The Documentation](https://gohugo.io/templates/menu-templates/) shows some good examples of a menu template, but it also has a few shortcomings:
+[The documentation](https://gohugo.io/templates/menu-templates/) shows some good examples of a menu template, but it also has a few shortcomings:

 - The menu is only two levels deep.
-The Examples in `example-menu` will never be visible.
+The examples in `example-menu` will never be visible.
 - It shows the entire menu at once.
 If the menu contained items with lots of children, it will be pretty difficult to navigate.

 You can definitely see the result of this from the official Hugo website as well, just have a look at how many pages there are in [the Functions section](https://gohugo.io/functions/)!